 A public sale is intended to protect the interest of the pledgee and other creditors.
 In case of a public sale, ideally the pledged shares will be sold to the highest bidder and an objective and faire price should be generated.
 However in practice it is not common to organise a public sale/auction.
 Firstly because there is no open market on which shares of a BV can be traded and secondly because it creates problems with regard too due diligence (for which confidential information about the company needs to be made public in order to inform potential buyers).
 It is therefore questionable that a public sale will generate the highest possible proceeds.

 Besides the option of a public sale of Dutch shares, the pledgor and pledgee both have a right to submit application proceedings for approval of a private sale of the pledged Dutch shares at the court in interlocutory proceedings.

 Law firm AMS is based in Amsterdam, The Netherlands.
-Our corporate lawyers have gained a broad experience in corporate litigation.
-Should you require more information on the enforcement of a pledge on the share capital of a Dutch company, or should you have any question with respect to litigation in The Netherlands, please feel free to contact our law firm.
+Our corporate lawyers have gained a broad experience in corporate litigation and can help you with the enforcement of a pledge on the share capital of a Dutch company.